scroll-tech/misc-precompiled-circuit/README.md

 # Introduction

 Define misc precompiled circuits including rmd160 and modexp.
-Try to unify the range check components so that all circuits only depends on one columns for range check.
+Try to unify the range check components so that all circuits only depend on one column for range check.

-Notice: the modexp circuit only supports U256 instead of arbitrary lengeth bigint.
+Notice: the modexp circuit only supports U256 instead of arbitrary length bigint.
 This is a difference from EVM L1 behavior by design.

 # Generic $(a^b)_p$ over $\mathbb{F}_r$ in Halo2